Jasatai/Autoit-Autoclicker/README.md

 # Autoit-Autoclicker
-a simple autoclicker with security features (stopps automaticlaly when you move the mouse)
+a simple autoclicker with security features (stopps automaticlaly when you move the mouse) <br>
+you will need autoit v3